 “What the fu….”

-But his words were quickly interrupted by the pitter patter of feet.
-The now illuminated cave had become like this by way of an ugly green creature holding a torch.
+But his words were quickly interrupted by the pitter patter of feet on stone.
+The cave had been illuminated by way of an ugly green creature holding a torch.

 Clearly, negotiation was not on the table.

-At the speed of a fast pitch, the arcane bolt slammed into the chest of the goblin, staggering his entire body.
-Utterly shocked at what he just did Rainer paused for a moment before he cast, again and again, still filled with adrenaline.
+With the speed of a fast pitch, the arcane bolt slammed into the chest of the goblin, staggering his entire body.
+Utterly shocked at the newfound power of his spell Rainer paused for a moment before he cast, again and again, still filled with adrenaline.
 While stumbling backward, Rainer managed to get off two more bolts.
-They had slammed into the goblin before it fell lifelessly to the ground, just a few feet away from Rainer.
+They slammed into the goblin before it fell lifelessly to the ground, just a few feet away from Rainer.
 A torch drop echoed and now still burned at the fallen goblin’s side.

 [5% experience gained]